debiki/talkyard-prod-one/README.md

         cp mem/2g.yml docker-compose.override.yml

-1. Upgrade to the latest version, and start.
+1. Install and start the latest version.
 This might take a few minutes the first time (to download Docker images).

+        # This script also installs, although named "upgrade–...".
         ./scripts/upgrade-backup-restart.sh 2>&1 | tee -a maint.log

 1. Schedule daily backups (including deletion old backups) and automatic upgrades: